English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 4. David Copperfield

 All in all, in the last UGC NET examination there were 2 questions from Shaw, 2 from Bacon and 1 each from Hardy and Orwell — cementing their significance.
 Along with these, postmodern canons such as Beckett and Pinter are non-negotiables as they hold great value in UGC NET and critical value within English academia.
+We shall learn in the next blog how to effectively study them, pertinently contextualising their work.

 Chronology is Sacrosanct